Hello-cell-dev/bubbablox-src/README.md

 - a 10 character long domain that supports both HTTP and HTTPS
 - knowledge on how things like this work (you should have at least some experience with websites and coding to be able to host this. it's really not hard to set up if you know what you're doing.)

+## vulnerabilitys

+- go to ```your_revival_path/Roblox/Roblox.Website/Controllers/Internal/Other/AggHunt.cs``` and change the api key there, people can do https://your.domain/game/EggHunt.ashx?apiKey=TopSecretAggHuntKeyDoNOTLEAKPlz&placeId=1&playerId=REPLACE_WITH_USER_ID&eggId=REPLACE_WITH_ASSET_ID and give anything to any user, the place id doesnt matter.
+- go to ```your_revival_path/Roblox/Roblox.Configuration/Class1.cs``` and change the UserAgentBypassSecret, change it to anything random it doesnt matter

 ## database

 - open Command Prompt, and use CD to go into your PostgreSQL folder. it should be at ```C:\Program Files\PostgreSQL\(your postgres version, if you followed the guide it will be 13)\bin```